 ios App, 2017

 WHAT: The System is an app that creates and keeps a simplified “macro budget” for you so you can stop overspending and get ahead.

 HOW: The System organizes your checking account into 3 categories--for Spending, for Bills, and for Goals--then tells you what Goals to target in what order.

 WHY: An astonishing 78% of Americans live paycheck to paycheck.
-Getting ahead requires financial savvy discipline and considerable discipline and and few of us have both.
+Getting ahead requires financial savvy and considerable discipline, and and few of us have both.

 WHO: This app is targeting single, salaried Millennials who feel overwhelmed and stressed out about getting their finances in order.